Wisdoms and Culture Stories

 Everyday, as my cousin and I were reading our comic books under the comfort of our rusty tin roof, her rhythmic "knocking" would pass by in the evening, letting us know she was near.
 The vendor was only about 1-2 years older than we were, so she was around 8-9 years old.
 Her "mì gõ" sound was a piercing reminder that while our rusty tin roof was far from wealthy, we were still quite privileged compared to most of the population our age.

-And despite her age, our young vendor had already established a melodic complexity in the rhythm of her percussion that was unique to her own style.
+And despite her age, our young vendor had already established a melodic complexity in the rhythm of her percussion that was UNIQUE to her own style.
 If she didn't have to sell noodles on the street at the age of 9, I suspect she could have become a world-famous musician.
-Ah...destiny.
-How cruel thou art!
+Destiny is cruel and incomprehensible.

-Well, the plan went about as well as you think it did.
-She took one bewildered look at us like we were idiots for wasting her time, and rightfully so, and silently walked away, her rhythmic knocking continued without missing a beat in the distance, melancholically harmonizing with the the splish-splash-sploosh of her rain soaked, worn-out rubber sandals.
+Our plan went about as well as you think it did.
+She took one BEWILDERED look at us like we were idiots for wasting her time, and rightfully so, and silently walked away, her rhythmic knocking continued without missing a beat in the distance, melancholically harmonizing with the the splish-splash-sploosh of her rain soaked, worn-out rubber sandals.

 In the darkness, the hazy summer rain thinly veiled two worlds: one of two young children who were too innocent to know any better, and one of the child who knew too much because she had no choice.